fahus/Petstagram/README.md

 So that I can share pictures of pets
 I would like to be able to post a picture to Petstagram

-As a user
-So that I can share my opinions on other people's cute pets I would like to be able to comment on other pictures.

-As a user
-So that I can share my appreciation for cute pets
-I would like to be able to like pictures.

-As a user
-So that I can change my mind
-I would like to be able to unlike pictures I have liked.
 ```

 ## Screenshots